 The best thing to do for anyone who has a drug overdose is to call 911 right away.
 Give the emergency personnel the user’s name and address so that the first responders can come get that person safely.
 This is especially important if the user is unconscious or not breathing.

-The NIDA states that medical personnel will administer naloxone to treat the opioid overdose, and it works by binding to the opioid receptors in the body to block the effects of opioids in the person’s system.
+The NIDA states that medical personnel will administer naloxone to treat the opioid overdose.
+It works by binding to the opioid receptors in the body to block the effects of opioids in the person’s system.
 Connecting a friend or loved one to help and medication can make the difference whether they survive or not.

-If a user is overdosing and is unconscious or having trouble breathing, call 911 right away.
+If a user is overdosing, unconscious or having trouble breathing, call 911 right away.
 The New York Department of Health gives further guidance on what to do:

 - Make sure they aren’t in a dangerous place (like a bathtub, pool, or in the street) if you discover something has happened.
 If they are, try to move them so they aren’t in danger while you wait for help to arrive.